Frequently Asked Questions

 What if we don’t agree with our sanctions?
 Can we appeal?

 After receiving written notice of the sanction(s) to be imposed, the Registered Campus Organization may appeal the decision to the Dean of Students (for sanctions of Warning, Probation, or Restitution) only if all of the following requirements are met: (a) the appeal is in writing, (b) the appeal is expressly based upon one or more of the grounds specified below, and (c) the appeal is received by the Dean of Students by the stated deadline.
 The deadline shall not be more than seven (7) business days from the issuance of the letter.
 Grounds for appeal:

 - There is new evidence, which could not be adduced at the time of the investigative conference, which is likely to change the result

 - There was a violation of due process

 - The sanction imposed was too harsh given the finding of fact

 In cases of Suspension or Revocation of Registration, Registered Campus Organizations have the right to a hearing in front of a Student Conduct Review Board.
 If the Registered Campus Organization chooses this option, the Authorized Signers will be notified in writing of the date, time, and place of the hearing.
 A representative from the Office of Academic Integrity & Student Conduct will advise you in regards to the process.

-Review of these common questions does not substitute for reading and understanding the Student Conduct Code.
+Review of these common questions does not substitute for reading and understanding the Student Code of Conduct and/or PACAOS.
 This list is meant to answer questions students, Registered Campus Organization, advisors, and parents often have about the student conduct process at UC Irvine.
 Please refer to the Code of Conduct for more details.